PapitaConPure/muXica/README.md

 > Not really.
 This is a work in progress.

 > [!NOTE]
-> The stylized X symbolizes a crossfade effect, which is the very reason why I decided to start working on this as it seems like Yoyogames won't ever add easy native crossfade support
+> The stylized X symbolizes a crossfade effect, which is the very reason why I decided to start working on this

 <br><br><br>